Emergency medical technician: Training

-Republic of Ireland
+Ireland

-Emergency medical technician (EMT), paramedic (P) and advanced paramedic (AP) are legally defined and protected titles in the Republic of Ireland based on the standard set down by the Pre-Hospital Emergency Care Council (PHECC).
+Emergency medical technician (EMT), paramedic (P) and advanced paramedic (AP) are legally defined and protected titles in Ireland based on the standard set down by the Pre-Hospital Emergency Care Council (PHECC).
 Emergency medical technician is the entry-level standard of practitioner for employment within the ambulance service.
 Currently, EMTs are authorized to work on non-emergency ambulances only as the standard for emergency (999) calls is a minimum of a two-paramedic crew, although this minimum requirement was relaxed to and EMT - paramedic crew during the COVID-19 crisis.
 EMTs are a vital part of the private, voluntary and auxiliary services where a practitioner must be on board any ambulance in the process of transporting a patient to hospital.

+Philippines

+Emergency medical technician (EMT), paramedic (P) and advanced paramedic (AP) are legally defined and protected titles in the Philippines based on the standard set down by the Department of Health.

+Spain

+Técnico en Emergencias Sanitarias (TES) are trained a total of 2000hrs in 2 years with 3 months of internship in ambulances at the very end.
+It's the only level of EMS worker.
+BLS ambulances can be driven with a B license, ALS with a C1.

+ALS ambulances also carry an Emergency Physician and an Emergency Nurse.

 United Kingdom

 Emergency medical technician is a term that has existed for many years in the United Kingdom, but has no single defined scope.
-They may also be known as EMTs, ambulance technicians or simply, technicians.
+They may be known as emergency medical technician or simply, ambulance technician.
 Most EMTs hold an Institute for Healthcare Development Ambulance Technician Certificate and are employed in private ambulance companies or in National Health Service ambulance trusts.

 As of 2016, The IHCD Ambulance Technician Certificate was replaced with the FAQ Level 4 Diploma for Associate Ambulance Practitioners & QA Level 5 Diploma in First Response Emergency and Urgent Care (RQF) This provided a defined scope of practice agreed nationally by ambulance service trusts.
 Their role title, however, may still be defined by their employer as emergency medical technician.

 They can work autonomously, making their own clinical decisions within their training and remit.
 They may also work as a clinical lead working alongside an emergency care assistant or as assistants themselves to a paramedic.

 As the role does not have a single defined scope, the skills they have can include: